Chapter 4: Return Types of Template Functions in C++

 }

-Here, we have defined a template function get_coef() which returns a hypothetical coefficient for a particular object category (represented by the type variable).
-The type in this example is an int type variable, whereas the returned value of the get_coef(), represented by the ret variable, is of type double.
+We have defined a template function get_coef().
+It returns a hypothetical coefficient for a particular object category.
+This is represented by the type variable.
+The type in this example is an int type variable.
+The returned value of get_coef(), represented by the ret variable, is of type double.

-The type variable represents a specific object category, e.g., it could be a hardware type or a firmware version, or any other object type. get_coef() should take an object category (type) and return the coefficient for that category.
+The type variable signifies a specific object category, e.g., it is a hardware type or a firmware version, or any other object type. get_coef() should take an object category (type) and return the coefficient for that category.

 The data type of the ret variable (the coefficient) could also vary.
-In this example, for the sake of simplicity, we have hardcoded the coefficient values.
-However, in a real situation, the values may come from an external source like a data file.
-For example, the template function may read the values from a data file and return it to the caller.
+In this example, for the sake of simplicity, we have hard-coded the coefficient values.
+However, in a real situation, the values come from an external source like a data file.
+For example, the template function can read the values from a data file and return it to the caller.
 Imagine you are reading these coefficient values from an external data file.
-Depending on the source, the data type could be different for different source files.
-It is possible that, when you read from one type of data file, the data type (the values of the coefficients) may be int, whereas when you read from another type of data file, the data type could be double, and so on.
+Depending on the source, the data type is different for different source files.
+It is possible that, when you read from one type of data file, the data type may be int.
+When you read from another type of data file, the data type may be double, and so on.

 Return type specification